 Your DCS systems need rock-solid power supplies to maintain operations.
 Your UPS systems should get monthly battery tests and annual load tests.
 You need to test transfer switches regularly to make sure they work when utility power fails at your facility.

-Your redundant power modules in DCS equipment need testing too.
+Your redundant power modules in DCS equipment need testing, too.
 Many facilities rotate spare power modules to verify they work and prevent deterioration from sitting unused in your inventory.

 Poor configuration changes cause many DCS failures that you can prevent.
 You should use formal change control procedures that require engineering review and testing before you make any changes to your live systems.